Exclusive: Miguel Premieres His Trippy New Video for "waves"

-Taken from his new album Wildheart, “waves” is about making such sweet sweet love that you come to represent the very waves of the ocean, which is pretty damn beautiful already, and that’s visually realised in this new video with varying surreal scenes – including mirror rooms, 1800 tequila, deep sea symbolism, strip pong and J Cole – that all take place in and around a hedonistic club where Miguel is playing live.
+Taken from his new album Wildheart, “waves” is about making such sweet sweet love that you come to represent the very waves of the ocean, which is pretty damn beautiful already, and that’s visually realized in this new video with varying surreal scenes—including mirror rooms, 1800 tequila, deep sea symbolism, strip pong, and J Cole—that all take place in and around a hedonistic club where Miguel is playing live.

 Videos by VICE